top of page

 Stage 4 Endometriosis, 19 yrs To Diagnosis

 Charlotte started having symptoms when she was just 8 years old and by the time she was 11, she was diagnosed with ovarian cysts.
 Further symptoms and cysts got worse over time and when Charlotte saw her doctor she was told that 'she was just someone that had cysts.'
-One of her long time medical teams mismanaged things for many years.
+One of her long time medical teams mismanaged her care for many years.
 They potentially thought it was endometriosis or something hormonal but didn't offer any options for pain management except for a variety of birth control options.

 She eventually had surgeries in 2014, 2016, 2019, 2020, and 2022.
 She was finally diagnosed with Stage 4 endometriosis after she traveled to have a Specialist in Portland, Maine to preform surgery for her in 2020.
 She then in 2022 went to Atlanta, GA for surgery with another specialist who had more experience in thoracic endometriosis.
 The average length of diagnosis for endometriosis is 7-10 years, and Charlotte's diagnosis took 19 years in total.